hasanhuz/MentalQA/README.md

 # Citation
-Please cite the following papers if you found our dataset useful.
+Please cite the following papers if you found our work useful.
 Thanks:)

 ```
 @ARTICLE{10600466,